Hacking

 - Web IDL: https://webidl.spec.whatwg.org/.
 Relevant for Monoucha/JS bindings.

-Note that these sometimes change daily, especially the HTML standard.
+Note that some of these are updated daily, such as the HTML standard.

 CSS standards

-Good news is that unlike WHATWG specs, these don’t change daily.
-Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread accross a bunch of random documents with questionable status of stability: https://www.w3.org/Style/CSS/specs.en.html.
+Good news is that unlike WHATWG specs, this doesn’t change daily.
+Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread across a bunch of random documents with questionable status of stability: https://www.w3.org/Style/CSS/specs.en.html.

 Other standards